 Continuation from one academic year to the next in all concentrations in the School of Design and Production is not automatic, and is based on several factors.
 Among these are: faculty assessment of professional potential, class grades, production assignment evaluations, growth in artistic and/or technical abilities as applicable, academic growth, professional demeanor and creative discipline.
-If a student is found to have interacted inappropriately with the UNCSA or School of Design and Production community, or to have failed to follow UNCSA or School of Design and Production policies and procedures, he or she will be dismissed from the program.
+If a student is found to have interacted inappropriately with the UNCSA or School of Design and Production community, or to have failed to follow UNCSA or School of Design and Production community, or to have failed to follow UNCSA or School of Design and Production policies and procedures, he or she will be dismissed from the program.
 Please see the Graduate Policy on Student Probation and Continuation.
+Students who do not exhibit satisfactory grades, growth and performance will be dismissed.